Support for Healthcare Professionals

 Working to promote the health of Young People

-Young people aged 16–18 have reported that information about vaping, including evidence on health effects, should be communicated by trustworthy and credible sources such as universities and non-government organisations.
-Among those who vape and have expressed an interest in stopping, young people report a lack of trusted information.
-This is compounded by the widespread and often conflicting messaging about vaping in the media, particularly around health effects, leading many to seek information online or rely on anecdotal accounts from peers and others.
+Among those who smoke or vape and have expressed an interest in stopping, many report a lack of trusted information and support.
+This is compounded by widespread and sometimes conflicting messaging in the media, particularly around vaping and its health effects, leading many young people to seek information online or rely on anecdotal accounts from peers.

-Vaping among young people is strongly shaped by social context, with most use occurring alongside peers.
-As a result, creating and promoting non-vaping environments and cultures is crucial.
-Young people report reductions in vaping when access to products is limited and when they are aware of the associated risks.
-Barriers to access, including cost, restrictions, or inability to purchase vaping products, have been shown to motivate changes in attitudes and behaviours related to vaping.
+Both smoking and vaping among young people are strongly shaped by social context, with most use occurring alongside peers.
+As a result, creating and promoting smoke-free and vape-free environments and cultures is important.
+Young people report reductions in use when access to products is limited and when they are aware of the associated risks.

-These environmental factors, including advertising and product availability, are being addressed through legislative measures such as the Tobacco and Vapes Bill and the UK ban on single use (disposable) vapes, which came into force on 1 June 2025
+These environmental factors, including advertising and product availability, are being addressed through legislative measures such as the Tobacco and Vapes Bill and the UK ban on single-use (disposable) vapes, which came into force on 1 June 2025

 The role of Healthcare Professionals in Early Intervention